varocketry/guitar-mastery-hub/public/lessons/lesson_005_strumming_fundamentals.md

 - Demonstrate: 4 measures (16 beats) of Pattern 1
 - Camera angle: Slightly from player's right side
 - Audio: Clear sound of each downstroke, plus metronome click
-- Overlay: Text showing "â†“ â†“ â†“ â†“" in sync with strums
+- Overlay: Text showing "↓ ↓ ↓ ↓" in sync with strums
 - Duration: 30 seconds
 **Caption:** "Pattern 1: All downstrokes at 60 BPM.
 Strum on each beat."